liip/LiipHelloBundle/README.md

 What is this?
 -------------

-Just a very simple example bundle using services for controllers, LiipViewBundle and FOSUserBundle.
+Just a very simple example bundle using services for controllers, LiipViewBundle, FOSUserBundle and FOSFacebookBundle.

 Some example URL's to call
 --------------------------